 Test package A, version two, for powerpc.

-The server with the test repository also contains .install files.
+The server with the test repository also contains .install

 These files contain instructions for the Application Manager to add